frostmar/smartthings-broadlink-edge/README.md

 Embeds encryption from the `smartthings-edge` branch of `lua-lockbox` - https://github.com/rtyle/lua-lockbox/blob/smartthings-edge/
 Many thanks to Ross Tyler for the SmartThings-compatible fork of this useful libray.

-Thanks also to Mathew Garett for the excellent [python-broadlink](https://github.com/mjg59/python-broadlink/) library and Broadlink protocol information, much of the code here is shamelessly based on it.
+Thanks to Mathew Garett for the excellent [python-broadlink](https://github.com/mjg59/python-broadlink/) library and Broadlink protocol information, much of the code here is shamelessly based on it.

+Thanks to Scott Kyle for the pronto2broadlink.py script to convert Pronto Hex remote codes into the Broadlink hex format.